robenkleene/design-references/adobe-photoshop/tutorials/photoshop-glitch.md

 ## Lines

-- Make a new white layer
+1. Make a new white layer
-- "Filter > Filter Gallery..."
+2. "Filter > Filter Gallery..."
-- Select "Sketch > Halftone Pattern"
+3. Select "Sketch > Halftone Pattern"
-- Select "Pattern Type" as "Line"
+4. Select "Pattern Type" as "Line"
-- Click "Ok" and change the blend mode to "Soft Light"
+5. Click "Ok" and change the blend mode to "Soft Light"
-- Lower the opacity
+6. Lower the opacity

 ## Channels

-- Open the "Channels" panel
+1. Open the "Channels" panel
-- Select the "Red" color ("RGB" will be automatically hidden, unhide it by clicking the "Eye" icon to the left of "RGB")
+2. Select the "Red" color ("RGB" will be automatically hidden, unhide it by clicking the "Eye" icon to the left of "RGB")
-- Click and drag to move the red color
+3. Click and drag to move the red color
-- Repeat with "Green" and "Blue"
+4. Repeat with "Green" and "Blue"

+## Offset

+1. Select sections of an image with the marquee tool
+2. Offset those selections by moving them either with the keyboard or mouse while holding the `⌘` key